bat-literature/bat-literature.github.io/workshop.md

 This is a statement expressed in rdf/nquad.
 In this case, it expressed something like: there's this thing ```urn:uuid:X``` that is associated with content that has a cryptographic hash ```hash://md5/75c7e31591354f2c82226aa3eb0267c7```.
 A cryptographic hash is a unique fingerprint derived from the digital content itself. **If the content and the hash algorithm are the same, the fingerprint is always the same.** This concept is central to internet security as well as things like cryptocurrencies.

-## Part I.5 - Say Hi and Version It
+## Part I.5 - Say Hi and Version It - Step By Step

 Now, we ask Preston to print the versioned content by piping the "hasVersion" statement into ``preston cat```: